Xilinx/VVAS/main/source/docs/freq_asked_questions.rst

    <details>
    <summary>How do I enable models that are not officially supported?</summary>

-Does this mean models not supported by Vitis AI?
 If the model is not in DPU deployable format, then it first needs to be converted into DPU deployable state.
-For this refer to `Vitis AI 2.0 documentation <https://www.xilinx.com/html_docs/vitis_ai/2_0/zmw1606771874842.html>`_.
+For this refer to `Vitis AI 2.5 documentation <https://docs.xilinx.com/access/sources/dita/map?Doc_Version=2.5%20English&url=ug1414-vitis-ai>`_.

 .. raw:: html